tuftsceeo/Onshape-PLUS-Team/transformations/README.md

 # Python X Onshape X Spike
-original repo with commit log here: https://github.com/imnotartsy/CEEO2020/tree/master/transformations
+Original repo with commit log here: https://github.com/imnotartsy/CEEO2020/tree/master/transformations (This repo might also be more updated :'))

 These scripts connect to an assembly in Onshape.
 ## Projects